Is Betternet a Good VPN?Posted Nov. 14, 2018, 1:28 p.m. by Jonathan

 There are numerous VPN services out there, and most of them offer a free option.

-Obviously, this free option will not give you all their sweet features, and it will come with some sort of limitation, usually the bandwidth.
+This free option will not give you all their sweet features, and it will come with some sort of limitation, usually the bandwidth.

 This is why you should always stick with paid VPNs, especially if you want a good one.
 Is Betternet a good VPN?